Cartan geometries and multiplicative forms: Cartan geometries

 \section{Cartan geometries}

 Let us recall the basic definitions and properties of Cartan geometries.

 \begin{defn} A {\bf Klein geometry} is a pair $(G,H)$, where $G$ is a Lie group and $H \subseteq G$ a Lie subgroup such that the quotient manifold $G/H$ is connected.
-A Klein geometry is called {\bf reductive} if there exists a $H$-module $\l$ which is a complement of $\h = \Lie(H)$ in $\g = \Lie(G)$, i.e.\ $\g = \h \oplus \l$.
-In particular, considering the adjoint representation on $\h$, $\g$ can be seen as a $H$-module as well.

 A {\bf Klein pair} is a pair $(\g,\h)$ of a Lie algebra $\g$ and a Lie subalgebra $\h \subseteq \g$.
-A Klein pair is called {\bf reductive} if there exists an $\h$-module $\l$ which is a complement of $\h$ in $\g$, i.e.\ $\g = \h \oplus \l$.
-In particular, considering the adjoint representation on $\h$, $\g$ can be seen as an $\h$-module as well.